-More time is central to the success of KIPP Scholar Academy.
-Students attend school Tuesday through Friday from 7:15 AM - 3:00 PM daily with supplemental time from 3:00 - 3:55 PM.
-On Mondays students have a shortened schedule and are released earlier for staff professional development.

-The additional time enables KSA students to achieve remarkable academic and social progress.
-KSA assures that it will offer, at a minimum, the number of instructional minutes set forth in Education Code 47612.5.
+More time is central to the success of KIPP Sol Academy.
+Students attend school Monday through Thursday from 7:30 AM - 3:00 PM. daily with supplemental time from 3:00 - 4:00 PM.
+On Monday's students have a shortened schedule and are released earlier for staff professional development.
+KIPP Sol assures that it will offer, at a minimum, the number of instructional minutes set forth in Education Code 47612.5.

 Below is a sample schedule for grades 5-8.
 This schedule is the same schedule every day, except for Mondays when each class is shortened to allow for professional development to occur among the staff.
-Because we value the need for literacy across all grade levels, English-Language Arts is divided into separate writing and reading classes where both teachers work collaboratively to address the needs of the students.
-KSA recognizes that in fifth and sixth grade, the main focus of instruction is remediation instruction in order for students to achieve grade-level performance.
-Homeroom is an opportunity for students to review homework, learn about school updates, grade level information and have time for community building events.
+KIPP Sol recognizes that in fifth and sixth grade, the main focus of instruction is remediation instruction in order for students to achieve grade-level performance.